Updated November 17, 2023

 |Client Facing||Almost nil client-facing happens at the level of Analyst.||Associates are facing clients along with senior bankers and even start handling clients independently after some years of experience.|

-Although Investment Banking seems to be a very glamorous and high paying career opportunity to the newly qualified job aspirants, it is equally challenging and requires a lot of hard work and effort.
-A lot of people, who join investment banks looking only at its glamorous side, often end up leaving this field of career due to incapacity to handle pressure and stress associated with it.
-One has to be on its toes in an Investment Bank in order to identify and grab the opportunity before anyone else does.
-Hence, it’s a good career option who seriously wants to pursue it knowing all pros and cons, as it might be a bumpy ride, but it’s equally rewarding if you are able to make it through.
+Although Investment Banking seems glamorous and a high-paying career opportunity for newly qualified job aspirants, it is equally challenging.
+It requires a lot of hard work and effort.
+Many people, who join investment banks looking only at its glamorous side, often leave this career field due to incapacity to handle the pressure and stress associated with it.
+One must be on its toes in an Investment Bank to identify and grab the opportunity before anyone else.
+Hence, it’s a good career option who seriously want to pursue it, knowing all the pros and cons, as it might be a bumpy ride, but it’s equally rewarding if you can make it through.

 This has been a guide to the top difference between Analyst vs Associate.
-Here we also discuss the Analyst vs Associate key differences with infographics, and comparison table.
+We also discuss the Analyst vs Associate key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more –